ADAM DUSTAN

 Methodologies

-UX & UI Design; Heuristic Analysis; Live Experimentation; Content Design; Stakeholder Buy-in
+UX Design; UI Design; Content Design & Direction; Heuristic Analysis; Live Experimentation; Stakeholder Buy-in

 What to Expect